Program Mission Statement

 The mission of the bachelor of science in industrial engineering program is to advance the industrial engineering profession through innovative and high quality academic programs, relevant research and professional services that address the needs of West Virginia, the nation and the world.
 This is consistent with the mission of the Statler College of Engineering and Mineral Resources, which is to prepare students for success in their professional careers; to contribute to the advancement of society through learning, discovery, extension and service; and to stimulate economic well-being in West Virginia and the world through technical innovation, knowledge creation and educational excellence.
 It is also consistent with the mission of WVU, as it stresses on high-quality education; excellence in research, discovery and innovation; and professional services to the state, the nation and the world.

-The bachelor of science degree in industrial engineering is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.
+The Bachelor of Science degree in industrial engineering is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org, under the General Criteria and the Program Criteria for Industrial Engineering.

 Program Educational Objectives